Summoned-Archfiend/LinuxInDepth/chapters/18_kernel.md

 <details open>
 <summary>Memory Management</summary>

 Initially all the processes are saved on the disk.
 Here, they have space allotted, this acts as a kind of "pool" of processes.
 The process of transferring these from the disk space to the main space in which they run on the foreground is what we mean when we say "memory management".
-The kernel moves the processes back and forth in the same way, keeping track of all allocated space.
+The Kernel moves the processes back and forth in the same way, keeping track of all allocated space.
 The decision of freeing up or assigning memory to any given process is performed in memory management, with three types of addressing; symbolic, relative, physical.

 </details>